Emjayosee/19_React_Employee_Directory/README.md

 # 02 Approach:

-    In approaching this project, I begam by attempting to convert one of the apps from the assignment from a serach for animals to a search for people (from Pupster).
+    In approaching this project, I began by attempting to convert one of the apps from the assignment from a serach for animals to a search for people (from Pupster).
 But then I was not getting the flow and I needed to build a table.
 So I examined a number of articles and a youtube video on REACT tables.
 I followed this video to get tha basic table app to compile with a JSON file that I manually created based on family member data.
 My next idea was to then create a mock data set from the recommended website and update the JSON file accordingly with mock data.
 Once there I plan to adjust the look and feel of the app with a nav bar and some functionality, but time is of the essence and I must submit something once I have extracted enough learnings.

     I followed the following plan design: